niallthomson/microservices-demo/src/e2e/README.md

 The tests are executed using `protractor`, and will run inside a headless Chrome browser.

-## Prerequisites

-The tests can be run in Docker, removing the need for most pre-requisites.
-All that is required for this mode is Docker to be installed locally.

-Alternatively, to execute the tests directly the following components must be installed:
-- NodeJS >= 12 & NPM
-- Chrome web browser

 ## Running

 There are two ways to run the tests.